 What’s a good substitute for Bone Broth Collagen?

 You can swap Bone Broth Collagen for Xanthan Gum.
-I used 1/2 tsp in place of Collagen.
+When I do this, I use about 1/4 tsp in place of Collagen.

 What can you use this Sweet Chili Sauce in?

 I enjoy using Sweet Chili sauce as a dipping sauce, chicken wing sauce or as part of other sauces.
 Two recipes that I love having this with is my Low Carb Bang Bang Shrimp & Keto Sweet Chili Sticky Asian Chicken Wings.

 - Add all ingredients to a large mixing bowl